Goodyear, Arizona: 2000 census

+Economy

+Top Employers

+According to the city's 2024 Annual Comprehensive Financial Report, the largest employers in the city are:

 Government and infrastructure

 Goodyear has a council-manager form of government.
-The current Mayor is Joe Pizzillo, a former city councilman who is completing the mayoral term of Georgia Lord, who died in December 2021.
-Lord was elected to fill a two-year unexpired term as Mayor of the City of Goodyear in March 2011, was re-elected to serve a second term as Mayor in 2013, and was elected to serve her final term in 2017.
+The current mayor is Joe Pizzillo, a former city councilman who is completing the mayoral term of Georgia Lord, who died in December 2021.
+Lord was elected to fill a two-year unexpired term as mayor of the city of Goodyear in March 2011, was re-elected to serve a second term as Mayor in 2013, and was elected to serve her final term in 2017.
 There are six councilmembers, with three-term limits.

 Goodyear City Hall is located at 1900 N. Civic Square.
 Opening in August 2022, Goodyear City Hall was relocated from its previous location on Litchfield Road.
 The new city hall complex also houses a new two-story library (Georgia T. Lord Library, named after the late Mayor Lord), two-acre park, office space, as well as space for new restaurants, retail and entertainment.

 The Arizona Department of Corrections operates the Arizona State Prison Complex-Perryville in Goodyear.
 The prison houses the female death row.